· Updated June 16, 2026

 Tired of paying monthly for a workout timer?
-Here are the best interval timer apps for iPhone that let you pay once or use for free — no recurring fees, no strings attached.
+Here are the best free interval timer apps for iPhone, Android, and Apple Watch with no subscription — pay once or use for free, with no recurring fees, no ads, and no account.

 Why So Many Timer Apps Moved to Subscriptions